-Entering the black box theater space I caught the end of a recording of a time-setting performance by famed rock band Led Zeppelin.
-This preceded a recording of the hypnotic song Riders on the Storm, performed by Jim Morrison and The Doors.
+Entering the black box theater space, I caught the end of a recording of a time-setting performance by the famed rock band Led Zeppelin.
+This preceded a recording of the hypnotic song Riders on the Storm by Jim Morrison and The Doors.

 Katherine is sleeping on a couch and arises wearily to look into the backyard.
 From the backyard, we hear voices followed by a gunshot.
 Confused and exhausted, Katherine lies back down and falls asleep.

 Robert (Ryan Wesen) enters the room he shares with Katherine and nervously handles a pistol.
 This is an intense scene with Robert, a scruffy, mercurial character.
 One wonders if he’s contemplating suicide or is bolstering his courage to use the gun on someone.

 After he speaks to Katherine for a bit, we are led to believe that he’s going on a fishing trip with his peers.

 While Robert and Katherine seem amorous, she’s a bit confused, and he’s disingenuous.
 They speak about the recent moon landing of 1969 and he mentions his intention to go fishing for a few days.
 Katherine thinks she had a nightmare or just experienced a quick-moving weather event.
 After Robert exits, we hear a power boat leaving, waves lapping gently, and sea birds.